ansible-collections/community.vmware/docs/community.vmware.vmware_deploy_ovf_module.rst

 -----

 .. note::
+   - For use https as source need enable in firewall incoming 443 port
    - All modules requires API write access and hence is not supported on a free ESXi license.